 Find the minimum cost

 Knowing how much money is needed to start a business can be a challenge for entrepreneurs.
-Begin by finding the minimum cost of your startup.
-You need to have at least that amount.
+This can vary enormously depending on your concept, business plan, and a whole host of other factors.

-Overhead includes operating costs that do not directly produce sales.
-Examples of overhead include rent, utilities, taxes, and insurance.
-You need it to run your business.
+Overhead includes operating costs that do not directly produce sales; examples of overhead include rent, utilities, taxes, and insurance.
+These are basic things that you need it to run your business.

 Unlike selling inventory, overhead does not create an immediate channel to cash.
-For example, an e-commerce player will need to pay a web hosting company, but they don’t exchange their website for money.
+For example, an ecommerce player will need to pay a web-hosting company, but they don’t exchange their website for money.

 Fixed costs repeat periodically and are the same amount each time.
-Let’s say you pay monthly on a $480 business liability insurance policy.
+So let’s say you pay monthly on an annual $480 business liability insurance policy.
 You can anticipate paying a fixed amount of $40 every month.

 To figure out the minimum cost of your business, add all expected operating costs.
 Also, determine how much inventory and materials you need to produce your expected sales.
 Then, add the figure to your overhead.

-For example, operating online tends to be less expensive than at a physical location.
-With e-commerce, you avoid rent, utilities, and other overhead that a physical store has.
+For example, operating online tends to be a lot less expensive than at a physical location.
+With ecommerce, you avoid rent, utilities, and other overheads that a physical store has.
 Check industry averages to help you figure out how much money you need to start your business.

 Project cash flow

 To find projected cash flow, start with the amount of cash you have on hand.
 Predict how much money your business will bring in for one month and add it to the starting amount.
 Then, estimate monthly expenses and subtract them from the cash.
 Continue the process for the following months.

-In theory, projecting cash flow is simple.
-But, projections are usually based on past accounting records.
+As a new startup owner, your problem is that projections are usually based on past accounting records, and you don’t have any yet.
 Without a financial history, a new business owner must learn how to do market analysis.
 Your research should consist of competitive and market studies.